SoftFx/AlgoBots/TPtoAllNewPositionsInPercents/README.md

 ### ExcludedSymbols
 This is a list of symbols witch should be ignored for the bot.

-### TpForCurrentPriceInPips
+### TpForCurrentPrice
-This is value should be applied to current price if current price is better than calculated expected TP (available only for TP in pips)
+This is value should be applied to current price if current price is better than calculated expected TP.
+It supports pips and percents.